 A Personal View about a Biennale

-Besides the sanctimonious arena of the museums, landmark locations of biennales are another significant site where art is coherently presented to the public today.
-These sites intermittently re-appear as the peripheral extension of the museums in their element of throbbing mobility, contemporaneity, and transience.
-Biennales are also crucial platforms for conceptual inquiries into the cultural and political conditions of different regions and nations of the world that bring together artists, curators, institutions and viewers into intellectually and aesthetically vital interrelationships in order to make sense of contemporary art practices in varied mediums by a brand of art-makers whose cumminities are now more regionally and globally connected than ever.
+Besides the sanctimonious arena of the museums, landmark locations of biennales are also significant sites where art is coherently presented to the public today.
+These sites intermittently re-appear as peripheral extension of the museums in their elements of throbbing mobility, contemporaneity and transience.
+Biennales are also crucial platforms for conceptual inquiries into the cultural and political conditions of different regions and nations that actually bring together artists, curators, institutions and viewers into intellectually and aesthetically vital interrelationships – this is how they make sense of contemporary art practices in varied mediums by a brand of art-makers whose communities are now more regionally and globally connected than ever.

 But what happens when a biennale takes place without a declared curator?
-How to supplement the ntrinsic energy, craft, and knowledge that a curator generates and invests towards shaping a grand exhibition while forming and influencing opinions on art?
-I felt that absence of curatorial intervention while touring through the 17th Asian Art Biennale Bangladesh (1-31 December, 2016) in Dhaka, an exhibition grand in intention but one that fell short in execution without a thematic coherence.
-I thought it best, therefore, to be a flâneur in the spacious halls of Bangladesh Shilpakala Academy, the Biennale's venue, and try to gain focus and extract meaning out of some of the works on view: 478 artworks of 357 artists from 54 countries.
-And contrary to what the title suggested these 54 countries included nations beyond Asia: Chile, Poland, Italy, Croatia to name the least, thus making the title of the Biennale a misnomer.
+How to supplement the intrinsic energy, craft and knowledge that a curator generates and invests towards shaping a grand exhibition while forming and influencing opinions on art?
+I felt this absence of curatorial intervention while touring through the 17th Asian Art Biennale Bangladesh (1-31 December, 2016) in Dhaka, an exhibition grand in intention but one that fell short of a thematic coherence.
+I thought it best, therefore, to be a flâneur in the spacious halls of Bangladesh Shilpakala Academy, the Biennale's venue, and try to extract meaning out of some of the works on display.
+A total of 478 artworks of 357 artists from 54 countries were on display.
+Contrary to what the title suggested, these 54 countries included nations beyond Asia: Chile, Poland, Italy, Croatia, to name a few,, thus making the title of the Biennale a misnomer.

-Putting these aside, this Biennale was an occasion through which I could experience the current trends of art practice in Bangladesh, especially by the country's younger artists who occupied a considerable portion in this Biennale.
+Putting these aside, this Biennale was an occasion through which I could experience the current trends of art in Bangladesh, especially those practised by the country's younger artists who occupied a considerable portion in this Biennale.
 Many of these fresh talents created socially engaging works while referencing new languages of global art trends; others negotiated with folk and rural traditions and symbols as ingredients for their art.
-Another significant form that provided vigour to the show was the various performance art events throughout the site, a few of them integrated with the installations exhibited there.
+Another significant form that provided vigor to the show was the various performance art events throughout the site, a few of them integrated with installations exhibited there.

 The Grand Award also went to the Chile-based artist Dagmara Wyskiel's video and sound installation Joint Game that showed the journey of an enigmatic giant golf ball rolling through diverse landscapes – a desolate desert, a glacier, a crowded sea port, and even busy cities.
 All through its journey in different kinds of locations, there was a mystical invocation to emptiness through the use of the spherical golf ball suggesting that profound emptiness could prevail in the most deserted or crowded of places, or even in the galaxy while the ball stopped at Chile's ALMA space observatory.

 Oman-based Moosa Omar's composite assemblage of cloths and acrylic paints on overlapping layers of jute was a new approach to art-making on canvas.
-Entitled Myths Buried in Silence, the works evoked excavation fields, with mummified mementos, meant for unearthing the lost stories now forgotten.
+Entitled Myths Buried in Silence, it evoked excavation fields, with mummified mementos, meant for unearthing the lost stories now forgotten.

 Nepalese artist Rabindra Kumar Shrestha's War or No War: We are All Connected was a point of departure from the theme of human interconnectedness from Botha's exegesis of the ridicule to the sublime of human unity in their differences.
 He presented ink thumb prints of numerous people on miniature canvases to evoke how these different fingerprints of diverse individuals, each of them unique in revealing a particular identity, could be connected together in our ravaged world.
 Given its broad implications, Shrestha has been working on it in different mediums and sizes towards extending it as a Global Peace Project.

-And, there was a remarkable pen-and-ink drawing named Painter's Protest by Lolkata’s prolific octogenarian painter Dhiraj Choudhury depicting, with his deft lines, the ugly faces of violence, war and death.
-Choudhury is a consummate draughtsman of powerful and expressive lines that he pioneered several decades earlier.
+And, there was a remarkable pen-and-ink drawing called Painter's Protest by Kolkata’s prolific octogenarian painter Dhiraj Choudhury, depicting, with his deft lines, the ugly faces of violence, war and death.
+Choudhury is an exquisite draftsman of powerful and expressive lines that he pioneered several decades earlier.
 Another impressive canvas in acrylic was Rejaul Karim's Mourning of Tungipara, a misty, impressionistic take on a lamenting crowd gathered around the dead body of the assassinated leader Sheikh Mujibur Rahman.

-To conclude, let us consider that the curatorial gesture is a potential nexus for conception, experimentation, and critique, which has dramatically usurped the position of the art critic in the current global artistic map.
-And it has become increasingly important to contextualize and frame the production of artists and art trends around the world while mounting art exhibitions.
-However, to maintain dynamism, coherence, high standard, and impartiality, the conceptual elements of a biennale, worth its name, should be best left to the hands of able and innovative curators from outside the geographical and cultural orbits of the host country that would organize the same – and, as Hans Ulrich-Obrist once remarked poignantly in his foreword to On Curating, ‘We should always be open to surprise so that the unexpected happens.’
+To conclude, let us consider that the curatorial gesture leaves a potential nexus for conception, experimentation and critique, dramatically usurping the position of the art critic in the current global artistic map.
+It has become increasingly important to contextualize and frame the production of artists and art trends around the world while mounting art exhibitions.
+However, to maintain dynamism, coherence, high standard, and impartiality, the conceptual elements of a biennale, worth its name, should be best left to the hands of able and innovative curators from outside the geographical and cultural orbits of the host – and, as Hans Ulrich-Obrist once remarked poignantly in his foreword to On Curating, ‘We should always be open to surprise so that the unexpected happens.’